psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 And senseless many it did render.

 Thus did a steward me accost,
-" O princely stout and youthful hero,
+"O princely stout and youthful hero,
 Forthwith relieve my struggling host,
-Or shortly they're not worth a Zero. "
+Or shortly they're not worth a Zero."

 O. How strange it is, and shameful that,
 ( And the great number that if you are,